 There are various renewable energy types.
-Whether that is solar, wind, hydro or tidal, all come from innovation and invention8.
+Whether solar, wind, hydro, or tidal, all come from innovation and invention5.
 As we accelerate our move away from the use of fossil fuels, we rely on renewable energy inventions and innovations to make the switch possible.
-Each of these renewable energy inventions provides us with some of the means to realise the many advantages of renewable energy.
+Each of these renewable energy inventions provides us with some of the means to realize the many advantages of renewable energy.

-As it currently stands, we have around 50 years worth of oil and gas left in the world7.
-Therefore, the importance of using renewable energy is ever increasing.
+As it currently stands, we have around 50 years of oil and gas left in the world.
+Therefore, the importance of using renewable energy is ever-increasing.
 If we can generate power from renewable sources, we can make renewable energy accessible for all.

 We have used renewable energy for centuries.
 In fact, we used it before we started using coal.
-However, the industrial revolution brought with it change and from this moment, we have damaged our planet with polluting fossil fuels.
-Therefore, we are now trying to go full circle and begin relying on renewable alternative energy sources again4.
+However, the Industrial Revolution brought with it change, and from this moment, we have damaged our planet by polluting fossil fuels.
+Therefore, we are now trying to go full circle and begin relying on renewable alternative energy sources again.

-We have used wind for centuries so it is not a new technology or concept.
+We have used wind for centuries, so it is not a new technology or concept.
 For example, think back to pictures of large wooden windmills grinding flour.
-However, we can now use wind turbines as a renewable energy source.
+However, we can now use wind turbines as a renewable means of energy production.
 In the history of wind energy, the first turbine that could generate electricity was invented in 1988 by Charles F. Brush.

-With every decade since came an improvement in the technology.
-Today, wind turbines are bigger than ever before and they have the ability to generate large amounts of electricity.
+With every decade since came an improvement in technology.
+Today, wind turbines are bigger than ever and can generate large amounts of electricity.
 We can now power thousands of homes from one wind power plant.
 The average onshore wind turbine can produce 6 million kWh annually.

 Meanwhile, offshore wind is also growing at a pace.
 We have a vast amount of ocean that we can make use of.
-What is also vital is that there is a lot of wind that blows across the ocean that we can harness.
-It also makes it possible to create large offshore windfarms without using up valuable land.
+What is also vital is that a lot of wind blows across the ocean that we can harness.
+It also makes creating large offshore wind farms possible without using up valuable land.